Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Massless (Axion) Radiation

-The study of string radiation is plagued by long-range self-fields that prove difficult to numerically separate, motivating the discussion on radiation diagnostics in Section \S\ref{masslessmassive}.
+As discussed in Section \ref{masslessmassive}, the study of string radiation is plagued by long-range self-fields that prove difficult to numerically separate.
 Given our fixed cylinder at a finite distance $R$ from the string, there is a prosaic explanation for this contamination due to the oscillating self-fields being offset from their central position (rather than the evanascent waves described above).
-At small amplitude ($\varepsilon \ll 1$), the sinusoidal string solution (\ref{sineanalytic}) with the string field ansatz (\ref{phi}) yields an approximate massless self-field $\vartheta_{\rm sf}(t, \bf{x})$ of the following form:
+At small amplitude ($\varepsilon \ll 1$), the sinusoidal string solution (\ref{sineapprox}) with the string field \textit{ansatz} (\ref{phi}) yields an approximate massless self-field $\vartheta_{\rm sf}(t, \bf{x})$ of the following form:

 which should be valid in the region $A\ll r \lesssim {\cal O}(\hbox{few}\times L)$.
-Taking the time derivative of the oscillating field $\vartheta_{\rm sf}$, we find on a cylinder at a distance $r R$ that to leading order
+Taking the time derivative of the oscillating field $\vartheta_{\rm sf}$, we find on a cylinder at a distance $r=R$ that to leading order

-So the non-propagating self-field at a fixed radius looks like a dipole field, corresponding to the mode $\{111\}$.
-The radial derivative of $\partial \vartheta_{\rm sf}/\partial r$ yields the same dipole space and time dependence as (\ref{selffielddipole}), except that the pre-factor becomes $A_0/R^2$, that is, the amplitude falls off more steeply with distance than the time derivative $\dot\vartheta_{\rm sf}$ which only decays as $R^{-1}$.
-This explains why the spatial radiation diagnostic $\cal{D}\vartheta$ in (\ref{masslessdiagnostic}) is superior for removing self-field contamination than the massless field momentum ${\Pi}_\vartheta $.
+so the non-propagating self-field at a fixed radius looks like a dipole field.
+(This corresponds to the mode $\{1\,1\,1\}$ derived in the previous section, also see Figure \ref{fig:fig_radiationmodes}).
+The radial derivative of $\partial \vartheta_{\rm sf}/\partial r$ yields the same dipole space and time dependence as (\ref{selffielddipole}), except that the pre-factor becomes $A/R^2$ so the amplitude falls off more steeply with distance than the time derivative $\dot\vartheta_{\rm sf}$.
+This means that the spatial radiation diagnostic $\cal{D}\vartheta$ in (\ref{masslessdiagnostic}) is more effective for removing self-field contamination than the massless field momentum ${\Pi}_\vartheta $.
+An example of this is shown in Figure \ref{selffieldreduction}, which shows a plot of the absolute value of the $\{mn\} = \{1\,1\}, \{2\,0\}, \{3\,1\},$ and $\{4\,0\}$ Fourier modes of the two massless radiation diagnostics from a $\lambda=1$ string with initial amplitude $A_0=12$.
+We clearly observe that ${\Pi}_\vartheta$ is significantly more contaminated by the $\{1\,1\}$ self-field signal, and that $\cal{D}\vartheta$ almost entirely removes this signal without affecting the other modes.
+This diagnostic is also therefore a very useful quantity for visualisation, producing much cleaner massless radiation signal.